abdullah50053/CS4395-NLP/Assignment-7/README.md

 This program is a chatbot that uses the NLP techniques learned in class that carries a limited conversation in the domain of *Formula 1*.
 The chatbot is powered by [Rasa](https://rasa.com/docs/rasa/), an open source framework for building chat and voice-based AI assistants.

+The chatbot is currently powered by SpaCy NLP, which was used due to the ease of implementation in comparison to using the NLTK library.
+I also used DIETClassifier (Dual Intent and Entity Transformer) as a transformer-based model that performs both as an entity extractor and intent classifier to extract entities from the text as well as understand user intent.

 In addition to Rasa, the chatbot also talks to the [Ergast API](https://ergast.com/mrd/), which provides data for the Formula One series, from the beginning of the world championships in 1950 all the way until present-day.

 ## Setup